 There is a unique group of people in southern Mexico’s Oaxaca state called “muxes.”
 According to a piece in Fusion, muxes are “a community of gay men who date heterosexual men while dressing as women, sometimes assuming traditional female roles within the family and society.”
-In the 1980s, a group of anthropologists studying the muxes cited them as an example of a third gender, showing that gender norms might be more fluid that we sometimes think.
+In the 1980s, a group of anthropologists studying the muxes cited them as an example of a third gender, showing that gender norms might be more fluid than we sometimes think.

 When she became aware of the muxes, photographer Nuria López Torres went to southern Mexico to meet them.
 Torres was interested in how the muxes fit into the Zapotec society found in the area.
 In particular, she was interested to see how the muxes interacted with their families and how they were welcomed into society.